 View in CatalogThe Essential Charlie Parker

 Another anthology that has less value due to the exploding reissue market.
-These cuts were among Parker's most influential compositions and performances, but they've been reissued many times, both in anthology packages and on re-releases of their original albums.
-But it's part of the Essentials sampler line, and if you only want a little Parker, it's a good choice.
+These cuts were among Parker's most influential compositions and performances, but they've been reissued many times, both in anthology packages and on re-releases of

 Read More View in CatalogBest of the Big Bands